Wajktor13/Sorting_Algorithms/README.md

 Simple sorting algorithms made in Python.
-They are capable of handling arrays with integers only.
+They are capable of handling arrays with integers.